Edgett Law Firm | April 20, 2017 | Criminal Defense

 Alas, on September 1, 2015, the new language in the statute read that any substance “approved by the Federal Drug Administration (FDA)” would be charged with a misdemeanor.
 Hence, possession of Adderall without a prescription became a misdemeanor – instead of a felony.

 Although the 2017 Legislature will most certainly change the statute back to the way it originally was.
 But even then, it wouldn’t go into effect until next September.

 So if you were recently charged with drug crime related to Adderall or were previously convicted of a felony, it is imperative to seek experienced legal counsel.
-At The Law Offices of Scott Edgett, our Plano criminal defense attorney has been helping clients throughout the surrounding areas obtain favorable outcomes for the past decade.
+At the Edgett Law Firm, our Plano criminal defense attorney has been helping clients throughout the surrounding areas obtain favorable outcomes for the past decade.

 Do not hesitate to call (972) 424-0760 to request a free consultation today.